Pratyaya Amrit

-Pratyaya Amrit is an Indian senior Indian Administrative Service officer in the Indian state of Bihar and best known for carrying out electrification work of villages, streamlining the functioning of the electricity department and building roads and bridges in Bihar.
+Pratyaya Amrit (7 July 1967) is an Indian Administrative Service officer from Bihar cadre and is known for streamlining the functioning of the electricity department of Bihar and building roads and bridges in Bihar.
+He now serves as the Chief Secretary of Bihar from 1 September 2025 onwards.

 Early life and education

 Amrit's father Ripusudan Srivastava was a professor of philosophy in Baba Saheb Bhimrao Ambedkar Bihar University and Vice Chancellor in Bhupendra Narayan Mandal University while his mother Kavita Verma was also a professor.
 He hails from Gopalganj, Bihar.
-He has a sister, Pragya Richa who is an IPS and posted as ADG in Madhya Pradesh.
-His elder brother Pratik Priyadarshi is an associate professor in BIMTECH, Greater Noida.
+He has a sister, Pragya Richa who is an IPS and posted as DG Police in Madhya Pradesh.
+His elder brother Pratik Priyadarshi is an associate professor and Chairperson of the IBM programme in BIMTECH, Greater Noida.
 Pratyaya completed his graduation from Hindu College, University of Delhi.
 He did his post graduation in ancient history and was topper in Delhi University.
 Amrit was offered a lecturer's job in Sri Venkateswara College, New Delhi.
 Later, Amrit cleared the UPSC Civil Service exams with history and psychology in IAS position in his second attempt.

 Career

 Pratyaya is a 1991 batch IAS officer of the Bihar Cadre.
 He implemented a public-private-partnership for the district hospital as the DM of Katihar.
 He put an end to sleaze shows at the famous Sonpur Cattle Fair by making it compulsory for CCTVs to be installed in theatres as DM of Chhapra.
 Pratyaya learnt Santali, a tribal language during his IAS probation in Dumka (now in Jharkhand).
 Amrit busted gambling rackets in far-flung villages as Sub-Divisional Magistrate in Simdega.
 Amrit was on central deputation in New Delhi from November 2001 to April 2006, but he cut it short six months before the scheduled deadline to work in Bihar.
 He is also a mentor at Vision India Foundation, a New Delhi-based think tank working on public leadership amongst youth.

-In 2020, he was appointed as the principal secretary of Bihar health department.
+In 2020, he was appointed as the principal secretary of Bihar health department.He is currently serving as the Chief Secretary of Bihar from 1 September 2025 onwards.